Services

 Right to be informed – we will tell you what we do with your information.
 We do this through notices like this, service information leaflets, notices on our website and posters.

-Right to object – you have the right to object to how we process your information and with whom we share your information.
+Right to Objection – Where we are relying on the legal basis of ‘public task’, you have a right to object to how we process your information and with whom we share your information.
 If you object to us sharing your information we will record this explicitly within your records so that all healthcare professionals and staff involved with your care are aware of your decision.
 If you choose not to allow us to share your information with other health or social care professionals involved with your care, it may make the provision of treatment or care more difficult or unavailable.

 Please discuss any concerns with the clinician treating you so that you are aware of any potential impact.
 You can also change your mind at any time about a disclosure decision.

-Right to restrict processing – we will temporarily restrict processing your data whilst we check the information, if you query the accuracy of it.
+Right to Restriction - You have a right to ask us to restrict the processing of your Personal Data in certain circumstances.
+For example, we will temporarily restrict processing your data whilst we check the information, if you query the accuracy of it.
 We will also restrict processing (if you raise an objection as to how we process your data) whilst we consider your objection.

 Right related to automated profiling – some of our services use profiling for medical treatments, by applying machine learning to predict patients’ health or the likelihood of a treatment being successful for a particular patient based on certain group characteristics.
 In all cases, the results will be fully discussed with you and you will be involved in planning further treatment and care.